oracle-livelabs/apex/event-mangement/intro/intro.md

 1. **[Click here](files/event-management-hol-app.sql)** to download the completed application.

-2. Follow **Appendix** lab to import the application in your workspace.
+2. Follow Lab [Appendix: Download Instructions](?lab=8-appendix) to import the application in your workspace.

 ## Learn More - *Useful Links*